MariceAngulo/MariceAngulo.github.io/README.md

 ### *Here you will find*

 The updated versions of my Curriculum Vitae and Portfolio of Works.
 If you want to explore the content on this page, I recommend visualizing the site at a 200% scale [press control key and scroll in].
-You can download the PDF versions of the documents from the following links:
+Additionally, you can download the PDF versions of the documents from the following links:

 [DOWNLOAD CV](https://pdfhost.io/v/d.XsvXq8Z_21_Resume_Marice_Angulopdf.pdf)